Skinwalker Ranch: Possibly the spookiest place on Earth

-With Halloween just around the corner, two scientific studies suggest that the spookiest place in the country is Skinwalker Ranch in rural northeastern Utah.
+MYSTERY WIRE – Now that you’re in the Halloween spirit, the spookiest place in the country might be in Utah.
+Scientific studies suggest that place is Skinwalker Ranch in the rural northeastern part of the state.

 But the strangeness goes way beyond mystery aircraft.
 For 15 generations, indigenous tribes, including the Utes, have referred to this sandstone ridge as being “in the path of the skinwalker.”
 They consider the skinwalker a malevolent spirit and a shapeshifter.